CROSSINGTUD/CryptoAnalysis/README.md

 ## CogniCrypt<sub>SAST</sub> for Android Applications

-CogniCrypt<sub>SAST</sub> can also be run on Android Applications using the Android scanner `HeadlessAndroidScanner-3.2.1-jar-with-dependencies.jar`.
+CogniCrypt<sub>SAST</sub> can also be run on Android Applications using the Android scanner `HeadlessAndroidScanner-x.y.z-jar-with-dependencies.jar`.
 Its usage does not deviate much from regular CogniCrypt<sub>SAST</sub>'s.
 It requires three arguments:
 * `--apkFile`: The absolute path to the .apk file
 * `--platformDirectory`: The absolute path to the android SDK platforms.
 The platforms are obtainable via [Android Studio](https://developer.android.com/studio/releases/platforms).
 Under the Android SDK location you find a folder `platforms`.
 Supply CogniCrypt<sub>SAST</sub> with the path to this folder.
 * `--rulesDir`: The absolute path to the directory of the CrySL rules.

 ```
-java -jar HeadlessAndroidScanner-3.2.1-jar-with-dependencies.jar
+java -jar HeadlessAndroidScanner-x.y.z-jar-with-dependencies.jar
       --rulesDir <path-to-crysl-source-code-format-rules>
 	  --platformDirectory <path-to-android-platform>
       --appPath <application-path>